What expenses can a 529 education savings account cover?

 What happens to unused 529 funds

 The rules are flexible when it comes to how many students can benefit from a single 529 account.
-Suppose you set aside $200,000 in an account with your daughter as the beneficiary, and you spend only half of the money.
-You could roll over the rest of the funds to another 529 account for certain other members of the beneficiary’s family – including siblings, first cousins or even a niece or nephew – federal income tax-free.
+Suppose you set aside $200,000 in an account with your child as the beneficiary, and you spend only half of the money.
+You could change the beneficiary on the account to a member of the beneficiary’s family – including siblings, first cousins or even a niece or nephew – federal income tax-free.

 If there’s still something left over, it can stay in the account indefinitely — and, decades later, you could change the account’s designated beneficiary and the remaining funds can be used to help pay the cost of a grandchild’s education.
 Or it could even be used to fund your own or your spouse’s continuing education.
 Consult a tax advisor about the tax implications.